James231/Curl-It/readme.md

 ## Acknowledgements

 Inspiration came from a free service previously called Hurl.it.
-Hurl.it is open source and you can find the source code here: https://github.com/twilio/hurl
+Hurl.it is open source and you can find the source code here: [https://github.com/twilio/hurl2](https://github.com/twilio/hurl2)
 It was written in Ruby but is no longer being hosted anywhere online (which is why I made this).

+Update: The roles have reversed now.
+After a sequence of acquisitions [Hurl.it](https://www.hurlit.com/) is back online.
+And I'm no longer maintaining this tool, nor attempting to keep the site up.